 10 Answers To "What Makes You Unique?"
 (5+ Expert Tips)

-Did the interviewer ask you, “What makes you stand out from other candidates?” or did they ask something like, “Tell us something unique about yourself.”
+Did the interviewer ask you, “What makes you unique?” or did they ask something like, “Tell us something unique about yourself.”
 Confused why they asked this?
-The question, "What makes you unique?" is an odd one.
+The question, "What makes you stand out from other candidates?" is an odd one.
 It makes you question the interviewer's intentions and makes you feel as though you are being asked a trick question.

 It makes sense why they do, though.
 If you have a unique trait that can benefit the company you’re interviewing for, they will certainly want to hear it!